Karma Series Overview

 Does each counselor need a manual?

 Yes.
 The Karma Bhakta manual is a guide to the program and not a workbook.
 It is understood that the Bhakta has adequate background to guide both the student and the Saathi and that he/she does this a suddha karma, that is without expectation of anything in return.
-In doing so, he/she is serving as an excellent role model.
+In doing so, they serve as an excellent role model.

 When students successfully complete the Karma program, they may choose to present a certificate of recognition and/or a Karma Bhakta pin to the Bhakta.
 Both recognitions may be presented at an appropriate ceremony.